MuradAles/Athena-Math/memory-bank/techContext.md

 ---

+### Math Tools
+- **nerdamer** - Symbolic math library for calculations
+  - Used for solving equations, factoring, expanding, simplifying
+  - Used for derivatives, integrals, limits
+  - Used for evaluating arithmetic expressions
+  - Provides accurate mathematical validation

-**Document Status:** Tech stack confirmed, deployed, and working in production
+**Document Status:** Tech stack confirmed, deployed, and working in production with math tools and whiteboard integration